 From 2005 to 2010, Paul was Director of Software Development at Hallmark Institute of Photography, building both internal web applications and public websites.
 During that time he also taught web design and marketing skills to approximately 1000 budding professional photographers.

-Paul now works as a software developer for Cox Media Group's Digital and Strategy Team, building web infrastructure used by 100+ media properties and preparing the way for the company's new media ventures.
+Paul now works as a software developer for Cox Media Group, building web infrastructure that is used by 100+ television/radio/newspaper properties and which prepares the way for the company's new media ventures.

-He lives in Greenfield, MA with his wife Kathleen.
+He lives in Greenfield, MA with his wife Kathleen and their twin boys.